How much does Tecartus cost?

 - CD19 or B-cell maturation antigen (BCMA) are proteins on the surface of cancer cells that CAR-T can recognize.
 Different cancers have different antigens, and CAR-T is specific for these antigens.

 - The CAR T-cell is grown in the lab for several weeks to multiply the T cells into hundreds of millions cells.
 The cells are frozen and then sent to the hospital.
-During this time, the patient has received chemotherapy to help the CAR T-cells survive the patient's immune system.
+During this time, the patient will receive several days of chemotherapy to help the CAR T-cells survive the patient's immune system.

 - The re-engineered CAR-T cell is then infused back into the patient so it can find the cancer proteins, attach to them, and kill the cancer-causing cells.

 CAR-T can be associated with serious and life-threatening side effects, so it is important you talk to your doctor about these.
-Tecartus carries a Boxed Warning for Cytokine Release Syndrome (CRS) and neurologic toxicities, and is accompanied by a Risk Evaluation and Mitigation Strategy (REMS).
+Tecartus carries a Boxed Warning for Cytokine Release Syndrome (CRS), T cell malignancies (cancers) and neurologic toxicities, and is accompanied by a Risk Evaluation and Mitigation Strategy (REMS).

-Related: Tecartus Side Effects and Warnings (in more detail)
+Read more about Tecartus Side Effects and Warnings (in more detail) here.

 This is not all the information you need to know about Tecartus (brexucabtagene autoleucel) for safe and effective use and does not take the place of your doctor’s directions.
 Review the full product information and discuss this information and any questions you have with your doctor or other health care provider.